-Basis vectors for the discrepancy model must be carefully selected both to achieve sensible discrepancy models, and to avoid over-fitting the relatively small number of field data points available for training the discrepancy model.
-One approach might be to predict the observed data using the emulator, and use the SVD of the residuals to select basis functions.
-We found that basis vectors selected in this way can result in severely over-fit discrepancy models, especially for small $n$ given the flexibility of a GP.
-For this work, we adopt the approach of \cite{higdon}, by using user-selected basis functions based on prior knowledge of the discrepancy model form.
+Basis vectors for the discrepancy model must be carefully selected both to achieve sensible discrepancy models and to avoid over-fitting the relatively small number of field data points available for training the discrepancy model.
+For this work, we adopt the approach of \cite{higdon} by using user-selected basis functions based on prior knowledge of the discrepancy model form.

-GP's for the discrepancy model are fit using the full GP implementation in the \texttt{laGP} package, which use a separable Gaussian correlation function and the same empirical Bayes procedure for estimation discussed in Section \ref{sec:input_scaling}.